 Enhanced User Rights

-Under GDPR, individuals have rights such as access to their data, rectifying inaccuracies, and requesting data deletion (the “right to be forgotten”).
+Under the GDPR, individuals have rights, including access to their data, rectification of inaccuracies, and the right to request the deletion of their data (the “right to be forgotten”).
 These rights provide users with unprecedented control over their personal information.

 In 2021, a German citizen exercised their right to access data held by a fitness app, uncovering excessive data collection practices.
-This case demonstrated GDPR’s role in promoting accountability.
+This case demonstrated the role of the GDPR in promoting accountability.

 Increased Awareness

 GDPR has raised public awareness about data privacy, encouraging users to scrutinize how their information is collected and used.
-Organizations have responded by providing clearer privacy notices and obtaining explicit consent for data processing.
+Organizations have responded by providing clearer privacy notices and obtaining explicit consent for the processing of data.

 Broader Implications for the Tech Industry